Technical Details

 State-level view of the canonical turn lifecycle.

-stateDiagram-v2 [*] --> Setup Setup --> TurnStart TurnStart --> AttackPhase AttackPhase --> AttackResolution AttackResolution --> CleanupPhase CleanupPhase --> ReinforcementPhase ReinforcementPhase --> DrawPhase DrawPhase --> EndTurn EndTurn --> TurnStart: next turn EndTurn --> GameOver: termination / forfeit / system error GameOver --> [*]
+stateDiagram-v2 [*] --> Setup Setup --> TurnStart TurnStart --> AttackPhase TurnStart --> DeploymentPhase: optional deployment DeploymentPhase --> AttackPhase AttackPhase --> AttackResolution AttackResolution --> CleanupPhase CleanupPhase --> ReinforcementPhase ReinforcementPhase --> DrawPhase DrawPhase --> EndTurn EndTurn --> TurnStart: next turn EndTurn --> GameOver: termination / forfeit / system error GameOver --> [*]

 Suit Ability Timing